They with baptismals and living mothers,

 Hair thinning, nutritious pretenses,

-What a quest, what a queer:
+What a quest, what a queer.

-Angel Gabriel, his temper,
+By Angel Gabriel, his temper, his member,

-The Second Coming, Jesu Christi.
+By the Second Coming, Jesu Christi.
 Oluwa o!

 Four horsemen, one forty-four thousand redeemed,

-And one serving of sulphuric Hell?
+And one side-serving of sulphuric Hell?

-Where once sweet lust became quenched,
+Where once sweet lust came quenched by dusk,

-A stolen dusk-kiss behind goalpost,
+By a stolen dust-kiss behind the goalpost,

-Fireflies, earthworms, and soil between our toes,
+Fireflies, earthworms, and soil between our stone toes,

-The neighbor’s daughter and I.
+The preacher’s daughter and I:

 Warm onion breath, Hard frission.